carlrobert/carlrobert.github.io/obsidian-tidbits.md

 * Virtual linker / glossary

 These add small, nifty features.
 Excalidraw is the big exception

-## Learn more – my favourite teachers
+## Learn more from my favourite teachers
 * Morganeua:[ Make Your Notes Last A Practical Guide for Students](https://youtu.be/eId19ggnE4E)
-	* This approach is as good for projects as well as university courses
+	* This approach is as good for projects as for university courses
 * Same: [Take RANDOMIZED zettelkasten notes with me!](https://youtu.be/bmolnULA3KY)
 	* Vault gardening in a fun way, embracing serendipity
 * Elizabeth Filips: [You’re Not Stupid: How to Easily Learn Difficult Things](https://youtu.be/Kz_brQBl8xk)